phagmaier/Tokenizer/README.md

 ./runme -i ../data/infiniteJest.txt -v 10000 -b 500000 -o ../data/myTokens.txt -t 8
 ```

 Or without.
-Note this assumes you have a file called data.txt in the ../data directory
+Note this assumes you have a file called ../data/infiniteJest.txt (it comes with the repo)

 ```bash
 ./runme